milosz08/optic-nerve-disc-detector/README.md

 3. Circle detection using the Hough transform.
 4. Selection of the best district (based fully automatic method).

-> NOTE:
+> [!NOTE]
-In order to speed up the operation and minimize false detections, the diameter of the optic disc was measured using the `imdistline` function.
+> In order to speed up the operation and minimize false detections, the diameter of the optic disc was measured using the `imdistline` function.
 The resulting diameter value was divided by 2, and this value was used to narrow down the maximum radius of the search for circles by the Hough transform.

 <img src=".github/note.png" width="400"/>